keeday/LanistaBrowser/README.md

 3. Run "LanistaBrowser.exe" to launch the application.
 4. **Note -** Antivirus software might block the browser.

+## Updating

+Download the latest release from [here](https://github.com/keeday/LanistaBrowser/releases) and extract it in the folder you already have the Browser in, and just replace all files.

 ## Requirements

 On Windows the browser utilizes [Microsoft's Webview](https://learn.microsoft.com/en-us/microsoft-edge/webview2/).